erdmkbc/Gender-Voice-Prediction-FINAL-PROJECT-MEH519-/README.md

 # MEH519-SCHOOL-FINAL-PROJECT

-*This course is the 7th semester ıntroduction to machine learning course*
+*This school's course is the 7th semester ıntroduction to machine learning course*

 ### Presentation Final